laser cutting

 It is the only way to ensure that laser cutting technology is well applied in the processing of non-metallic materials.

-Laser cutting technology in machinery mold production and manufacturing is mainly reflected in two major directions.
+Laser cutting technology in machinery, mold production, and manufacturing primarily manifests in two major directions.

 The first direction is its use in producing stacked molds made of steel.